ac427/warewulf_stateless/README.md

 To make yourself a warewulf Linux cluster, do

-1. configure eth0 as DHCP and eth1 static internal(172.16.2.250 for this demo) on master node, bring up both network interfaces, set compute nodes to PXE boot
+1. configure eth0 as interface to outside(DHCP in this demo) and eth1 as internal(172.16.2.250 in this demo) on master node, bring up both network interfaces, set compute nodes to PXE boot
-2. run scripts in order on master node, follow instructions
+2. run scripts in order on master node, follow instructions to boot compute nodes in order
-3. you have well functioning Linux cluster!
+3. you have a well functioning Linux cluster!

-Current testing status: tested to step 8
+Current testing status: tested to step 8 in VirtualBox

 D3 bar chart: http://bl.ocks.org/mbostock/3885304